-Caravan refers to any building that’s designed to be lived in and can be transported by road in one or two sections.
-The term ‘Caravan’ covers traditional touring caravans, static caravans and mobile/park homes.
+Caravan refers to any building that’s designed to be lived in and can be transported by road.
+The term ‘caravan’ covers traditional touring caravans, static caravans and mobile homes.

 Touring caravans, motor homes and caravan holiday homes and collectively know as Leisure Accommodation Vehicles (LAV).
 Twin-size mobile homes are referred to as Residential Park Homes (RPH).

-Touring Caravans are designed to be towed behind a road vehicle.
+Touring Caravans: These are the ones we see towed behind cars.
+Designed for occasional recreational use.
 They are built to BS EN 1645 and must meet the requirements for the construction and use of road vehicles.

 Other Vehicles such as motorised caravans or converted coaches can also be caravans but any form of tent is not.

 Refer to the actual documents in all cases.
 This is not legal advice.

 Brightlingsea Haven Limited and another v.
 Morris and others 2008 EWHC 1928 (QB)

 On conforming to the mobility test.
 Site Access…